Family Advocacy Center

 Crimes Against Persons Section

-What they provide - Police investigative services in the areas of homicide, robbery, assaults, sex crimes, domestic violence, missing persons, criminal street gangs, and Internet Crimes Against Children.
+What they provide - Police investigative services in the areas of homicide, robbery, assaults, sex crimes, domestic violence, missing persons, and Internet Crimes Against Children.

 Other Resources Provided at the Scottsdale Family Advocacy Center